rodrigobustamante/bice-challenge/README.md

   serverless offline
 ```

+This command expose a PORT with the service, all the instructions are available in the terminal after run this command.

+The endpoint to get the policy information is the root (/).

 ### 4.2.4 (Optional step)

 If you want to exec the project unit test, just run the next command on your terminal, located on the root of the repository.